cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The output `nonce` from Participant `P_i` is stored locally and kept private for use in the second round.
 The output `comm` from Participant `P_i` is sent to the Coordinator.
-Both group elements in this tuple are serialized and encoded in a `SigningComitment`, along with the participant ID, as follows.
+Both group elements in this tuple are serialized and encoded in a `SigningCommitment`, along with the participant ID, as follows.

 <!-- Maybe give (D, E) better names? -->
 ~~~